Toby Gad: Early career successes

-Although too young to get into most clubs at age 13, Toby and Jens were no strangers to the live music scene in Munich.
+Although too young to enter most clubs at age 13, Toby and Jens were no strangers to the live music scene in Munich.
 Weekly gigs in bars, concerts in open-air summer festivals and shows in legendary live clubs such as the Domicile spread the word, and Munich hit producer Tony Monn showed interest in the brothers.
 Monn handed over his state-of-the-art recording studio to Toby and Jens whenever he was out of town.
 Monn's generosity provided a learning environment for Toby and Jens to delve into songwriting and producing.

 In 1986, when Frank Farian, a multi-platinum German producer (No Mercy, Boney M, Milli Vanilli) was looking for new talent, a mutual friend turned him on to the Gad brothers' material.
 The next day, the boys flew to Frankfurt and thus started a seven-year collaboration with Farian.
 One week later, they found three of their songs on Milli Vanilli's European debut album, All or Nothing which later went multi-platinum in 1988.
 These songs would later be replaced with others on their North American debut album Girl You Know It's True in 1989.

 Farian produced Toby and Jens' first album Q' as artists', which was followed by a live tour.
 Funk legend George Clinton would later hear the record and invited Toby and Jens to perform two songs on stage with his P-funk band.